loading…

 "Compress all the JPEGs in

-/Users/me/projects/blog/images/to WebP and save them to/Users/me/projects/blog/compressed/"
+/Users/me/projects/blog/images/to WebP and save to/Users/me/projects/blog/compressed/"

-Visit mochify.app for the web interface.
+Visit mochify.app for the web interface, pricing, and API docs.